nimscore/waio-shell/README.md

   <p><b><a href="https://codeberg.org/waydeer/layer-shika">Main repo</a> | <a href="https://git.dren.dog/waydeer/layer-shika">Mirror</a> | <a href="https://github.com/waydeerwm/layer-shika">Temp mirror (github)</a></b></p>
 </div>

-## ⚠️ WORK IN PROGRESS ⚠️

 Oh deer! 🦌 You've stumbled upon `layer-shika`, a Rust library providing Wayland layer shell integration with Slint UI.
 Create overlay windows, status bars, panels, popups, and more, that integrate seamlessly with Wayland compositors.

+> [!CAUTION]
-Please note that this library is currently in early development and is not yet ready for production use.
+> This library is currently in early development and is not yet ready for production use.
+API may change before 1.0.

+> [!NOTE]
+> **Coming soon:** A complete Wayland shell built on top of layer-shika!
+Stay tuned for updates.

 ## Features